People Can't Even Agree On When The Decade Ends

 As Freitag suggested, the debate has often turned fractious.
 And that could be because there's something personal at stake.
 After all, part of the definition of a decade is its cultural significance — the meaning it has for all of us who lived through it.

-At the start of 2010, President Obama had just completed his first full year in office.
+At the start of 2010, President Barack Obama had just completed his first full year in office.
 The years since then have been loaded with news and events.
 Could it be that some people simply want to welcome a new decade's arrival so they can say farewell to the current one?

 To test that idea, I asked Novick if perhaps the current decade is full enough, and doesn't need another year tacked on.